 The Audit Committee regularly reviews and monitors the implementation of the Risk Management Policy and risk management process.

 The President and CEO, with the support of the Executive Management Group, is responsible for defining risk management strategies and procedures, and for setting risk management priorities.
 The President and CEO is also responsible for defining changes in the risk reporting process, in the Sanoma common risk language and in the applied risk model.

-The Group Risk Management in Group Finance & Control coordinates the Group risk management process and produces periodical risk reports for the President and CEO and the Executive Management Group.
+The Group Risk Management function, part of Group Finance & Control, coordinates the Group risk management process and produces periodical risk reports for the President and CEO and the Executive Management Group.
 Updated Group risk assessment results with related ongoing or planned mitigation actions are communicated to the Audit Committee and further to the Board of Directors twice a year.

 As a part of its duties, Group Internal Audit evaluates the overall effectiveness of risk management processes.

-Around 37% of Sanoma’s net sales is derived from media advertising and some 34% from single copy or subscription sales.
+Around 34% of Sanoma’s net sales is derived from media advertising and some 36% from single copy or subscription sales.
 Rapid changes in media advertising and consumer confidence will affect the Group’s results.
-Newspaper and TV advertising react fastest to changes in media advertising expenditure.
+Newspaper, magazine and TV advertising react fastest to changes in media advertising expenditure.

 In Sanoma’s risk model, the Company-specific risks are divided into four main categories: strategic, operational, financial and hazard risks.
 The most significant risks in each category, that is, those that could have a negative impact on Sanoma’s business activities, operations’ performance, or financial status if realised, are illustrated below.

 Strategic risks include risks related to changes in customer preferences or the competitive situation as well as risks regarding suppliers or operating countries, intellectual property rights, laws and regulations.
 Risks associated with mergers and acquisitions, Sanoma’s strategic agility, development of technology and innovation capabilities are also included in strategic risks.